mageg-x/s3copy/README_EN.md

 3. **Network Selection**: Use endpoints in the same region for better performance
 4. **Memory Usage**: The tool is designed to use minimal memory regardless of file size
 5. **Retry Settings**: Adjust `--max-retries` based on network stability
+6. **Same-Region Copies**: For S3-to-S3 copies within the same account and region, the tool automatically uses CopyObject API which is more efficient and saves bandwidth

 ## License